What is differential geometry: curves and surfaces: Convex curves

 \parit{Remark.} Instead of taking the minimal disc segment, one can take a point $w$ on $\gamma$ that maximizes the distance to the line $xy$.
 The same argument shows that the curvature at $w$ is nonnegative, which is slightly weaker than the required positive curvature.

 }

-\parit{Proof of \ref{prop:convex}; ``only-if'' part.} If $F$ is convex, then every tangent line of $\gamma$ supports $\gamma$.
+\parbf{Proof of \ref{prop:convex};} \textit{only-if part.} If $F$ is convex, then every tangent line of $\gamma$ supports~$\gamma$.
 If a point moves along $\gamma$, the figure $F$ has to stay on one side from its tangent line; that is, we can assume that each tangent line supports $\gamma$ on one side, say on the right.
 Since a line has vanishing curvature, the supporting test (\ref{prop:supporting-circline}) implies that $\skur\ge 0$ at each point.

-\parit{``If'' part.} Denote by $K$ the convex hull of $F$.
-If $F$ is not convex, then $F$ is a proper subset of $K$.
-Therefore $\partial K$ contains a line segment that is not a part of $\partial F$.
-In other words, there is a line that supports $\gamma$ at two points, say $x$ and $y$ that divide $\gamma$ in two arcs $\gamma_1$ and $\gamma_2$, both distinct from the line segment $[x,y]$.
+\parit{If part.} Denote by $K$ the convex hull of~$F$.
+If $F$ is not convex, then $F$ is a proper subset of~$K$.
+Therefore, the boundary $\partial K$ contains a line segment that is not a part of $\partial F$.
+In other words, there is a line that supports $\gamma$ at two points, say $x$ and $y$.
+These points divide $\gamma$ in two arcs $\gamma_1$ and $\gamma_2$, both distinct from the line segment $[x,y]$.

-Note that one of the arcs $\gamma_1$ or $\gamma_2$ is parametrized from $x$ to $y$ and the other from $y$ to $x$.
+One of the arcs $\gamma_1$ or $\gamma_2$ is parametrized from $x$ to $y$ and the other from $y$ to~$x$.
 Passing to a smaller arc if necessary we can ensure that only its endpoints lie on the line.
 Applying the lens lemma, we get that the arcs $\gamma_1$ and $\gamma_2$ contain points with signed curvatures of opposite signs. \qeds

-\begin{thm}{Exercise} Suppose $\gamma$ is a smooth regular simple closed convex plane curve of diameter larger than 2.
-Show that $\gamma$ has a point with absolute curvature less than 1. \end{thm}
+\begin{thm}{Exercise} Suppose $\gamma$ is a smooth simple closed plane curve of diameter larger than~$2$.
+Show that $\gamma$ has a point with absolute curvature less than~$1$. \end{thm}

-\begin{thm}{Exercise} Suppose $\gamma$ is a simple smooth regular plane curve with positive signed curvature.
-Assume $\gamma$ crosses a line $\ell$ at the points $p_1,p_2,\z\dots, p_n$ and these points appear on $\gamma$ in the same order.